-This post is based on the skills and exercises I teach my beginner designer students during a project where we make logotypes using our initials.
+This post is based on the skills and exercises I teach my beginner design/advertising/public relations students during a project where we make logotypes using our initials.
 We use Adobe Illustrator to complete this project.

-For visual research and inspiration, we first look at this round-up of Two Letter Logo Designs.
-Next, we talk about the techniques utilized in the designs.
-Then, we open Illustrator and attempt to recreate a few logos we just looked at.
+First, we look at this round-up of Two Letter Logo Designs for visual research and inspiration.
+Next, we talk about the techniques utilized in these designs.
+Then, we open Illustrator and recreate some of the logos we just looked at.
 Our logotype copycat process is fairly simple.
-We use fonts that we turn into outlines to have shapes that we can manipulate with the Pathfinder Unite and Divide tools.
+We use type that we turn into outlines to create shapes that we can manipulate with the Pathfinder’s Unite and Divide tools.

-Watch the videos below to see the process.
+Watch the videos below to see the process in action.

 How to add lines to your logotype between letters